AnderwanSAM/CSI4107/README.md

 The vacabulary can be found at `\cached\tokens.json`.

 The vocabulary is huge.
-The file size is 2.50MB
+The file size is 2.50MB.
 We only removed the punctuations, duplicate words and the stopwords.
-We did not use any stemming sicne it was optional.
+We did not use any stemming since it was optional.
 The vocabulary could have been less if we stemmed the words.

 ### Sample of 100 tokens